On the Direct Construction of MDS and Near-MDS Matrices: Direct Construction of Nonrecursive MDS and NMDS Matrices

 \begin{proof} Let $U$ be the $n \times 2n$ matrix $[V_1~|~V_2]$.
 By Corollary~\ref{Corollary_GVand_det1}, we can conclude that both $V_1$ and $V_2$ are nonsingular matrices.
 Consider the product $G = V_1^{-1}U = [I~|~A]$, where $A = V_1^{-1}V_2$.
 We will now prove that $A$ does not contain any singular submatrix.

 Now, since $U = V_1G$, from Lemma~\ref{Lemma_AG_another_gen_matrix}, we can say that $U$ is also a generator matrix for the linear code $\mathcal{C}$ generated by matrix $G=[I~|~A]$.
-From Remark~\ref{Remark_MDS_generator}, we know that a generator matrix $U$ generates a $[2n,n,n+1]$ MDS code if and only if any $n$ column of $U$ is linearly independent.
+From Remark~\ref{Remark_MDS_generator}, we know that a generator matrix $U$ generates a $[2n,n,n+1]$ MDS code if and only if any $n$ columns of $U$ are linearly independent.